furudean/vscode-renpy-warp/README.md

 ### Follow Cursor

 > ⚠️ **Warning**<br>
-> This feature only works with Ren'Py 8.3.0 or higher, or a recent
+> This feature only works with Ren'Py 8.3.0 or newer, or a recent
 > nightly build.

 Renpy Launch and Sync can keep its cursor in sync with the Ren'Py game.
 The